sanketsaagar/Banking-Management-System/README.md

 # You have came across Banking Management System

-## Here I have provided the code snippit below
+## I have provided the code snippet below

  A Project work on Banking Management System